BoxHezi/recon-py/README.md

 # recon-py

 A tool which call quake API

 ## Config

-Prior to use the script, a file named `quake.conf` need to be created.
+Before running the script, a file named `quake.conf` need to be created.
 The file should contain the following information:

 ```text